vanbroup/acme-auto-discovery/draft-vanbrouwershaven-acme-auto-discovery.md

 2. The ACME client analyzes the valid CAA records for the domain, ignoring any it cannot process, and selects the CA with the highest priority.
 3. The ACME client will download the ACME directory from the well-known location of the issuer-domain-name of the selected CA (https://\[issuer-domain-name\]/.well-known/acme)
 4. If the directory object indicates that an External Account Binding is required, but this is not configured on the ACME client, the client will try to determine an alternative common CA in step 2.
-   1. If no alternative CA can be found, the process with end with a failure and the user will be informed.
+   1. If no alternative CA can be found, the process with end with a failure and the user SHOULD be notified.
 5. The ACME client proceeds with the ACME challenge process, where it interacts with the ACME server to complete the required validation steps.
 6. Upon successful completion of the challenge, the ACME client sends a finalize request to the ACME server, indicating the completion of the certificate issuance process.
 7. The ACME server processes the request and issues the certificate.